5 Fun Classroom Glow Day Ideas for 2025

 Finding glow activities can take so much time, but I've made it easy for you.
 Click here for the entire week-long glow days unit.

-2. Black Butcher Paper
+2. Grab Some Black Butcher Paper

 Now that you have your activities ready to go, let's talk about making a total room transformation.
 From our plain ole classroom to a glow day room transformation!
+Black paper separates you from any ole classroom glow party teacher or homeschool mom.
+(And don’t worry about the dark, because we are going to add black lights to really glow up the place!)

 Don't worry—you don't need blacklight paint.
 Keep it simple.
 Snag some black butcher paper from the teacher's lounge and cover up those windows.
 (I had a class without windows for 14 years!
-This would have been awesome for glow days!
+This would have been awesome for glow days!)

 You can always use black garbage bags, too, if needed.
 I think the butcher paper will work better.